alexhbnr/automatic_MAG_refinement/README.md

 different combination of tools is dependent on the underlying set of sequencing data (Yue et al. 2020).

-In the last five years, there have been made attempts to standardise the minimum information that is to be provided for new metagenome-assembled genomes (MAGs) (Bowers et al. 2017).
-Two of the most important criteria here are the genome completeness and its contamination, which are hard to estimate in the absence of a ground truth.
-CheckM (Parks et al. 2015) has evolved to be the quasi standard tool to estimate these two parameters by inferring single-copy marker genes on the contigs of each MAG and evaluating these against an expected set of genes that is determined by assigning the MAG to a microbial lineage.
-Based on the suggestions by Bowers et al. (2017), a MAG is considered to be of high-quality when the completeness estimate \>= 90% and the contamination estimate \< 5%.
-A medium-quality MAG is required to have a completeness \>= 50% and a contamination \< 10%.
+There were attempts to standardise the evaluation of the minimum information that is to be provided for new metagenome-assembled genomes (MAGs) (Bowers et al. 2017).
+CheckM (Parks et al. 2015) has established itself as the *de-facto* standard for estimating the completeness and the contamination of a MAG based on marker genes.
+However, Orakov et al.

-However, in a recent publication, Orakov et al. (2021) could show that while checkM is able to identify contigs that do not belong to the consensus microbial lineage of the MAG, checkM fails to identify the presence of chimeric contigs in MAGs and thus overestimates the quality of MAG.
-To estimate the presence of chimeric contigs in a data set, Orakov et al. (2021) uses a very similar approach to checkM.
-The authors developed GUNC, which uses a database with genes and their known taxonomic origin, and identifies their presence on the contigs.
-If the authors observe a higher variety of taxonomic origins than expected from known microbial species, they will flag the MAG as likely be chimeric.
+(2021) could show that checkM’s approach only identifies the surplus of contigs from other taxa but is not able to identify chimeric contigs and therefore overestimates the quality.
+Instead, the authors developed their own tool, GUNC, that can evaluate whether a MAG is likely chimeric.

 How to proceed with MAGs that were either assigned to high or medium quality using checkM but returned a higher than expected GUNC score is